ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

+ignore_sftp_stderr
+  During data transfer through sftp, the module fails if the sftp command directs any content to stderr.
+The user is able to override this behavior by setting this parameter to ``true``.
+By doing so, the module would essentially ignore the stderr stream produced by sftp and continue execution.

+  | **required**: False
+  | **type**: bool

 is_binary
   If set to ``true``, indicates that the file or data set to be copied is a binary file/data set.